Guide

 What We Do Not Feature

 We do not feature tracks solely because they exist or because they have a valid code.
-Thin pages, placeholder reviews, and maps with incomplete editorial notes stay accessible but remain outside the sitemap and outside ad-eligible coverage.
+Placeholder reviews and maps with incomplete editorial notes can remain accessible, but they do not receive featured placement until the page explains the route, the driving lesson, and the right kind of player for the map.

 - Placeholder copy or unfinished review blocks